 The past had its gems.
-For Whistler, the XTR-130 is one of them.
+For Whistler, XTR-130 is one of them.
 It embodied the company’s identity that persists to this day—meeting the basics at a very affordable price.

 There is no point in denying that the radar detector’s main draw is that it is cheap, especially when compared to what the market has on offer now.
-With the Whistler XTR-130 being a few years older, you can snag the product in $60, or even less.
-But, would you consider installing it on your car for things besides the price?
+With the Whistler XTR-130 being a few years older, you can snag the product is $60, or even less.
+But, would you consider installing it in your car for things besides the price?
 Here’s our go through of the unit, warts and all.

-The size and weight of the Whistler XTR-130 is not that different from other more up to date cordless detectors.
+The size and weight of the Whistler XTR-130 are not that different from other more up to date cordless detectors.
 Its dimensions of 4.9” x 1.4” x 3.1” and given weight of 9.8 ounces could easily be mistaken for others, even one that belongs to the current roster of Whistler radar detectors.

 The age of the product shows a little more on the design though, where some stickers feel less sleek.
-The Whistler XTR-130 also boasts of high gain lens, supposedly for improving the range of the product.
+The Whistler XTR-130 also boasts of a high gain lens, supposedly for improving the range of the product.

 The mounting bracket is the same, and one would not feel secure with it holding up the radar detector.
 But unlike other models, purchasing another mount for it is not completely out of the question given how cheap the XTR-130 goes for.
-If you are looking for more advanced version of this model, check the XTR-135 review.
+If you are looking for a more advanced version of this model, check the XTR-135 review.

-Someone who has used a radar detector will not find the XTR-130 strange, and can expect to find the common buttons on their usual place.
-The buttons are kept at a minimum, and include adjusting volume and switching between driving modes.
+Someone who has used a radar detector will not find the XTR-130 strange and can expect to find the common buttons on their usual place.
+The buttons are kept at a minimum and include adjusting volume and switching between driving modes.